-If the committee's submits a unanimous recommendation and the University College adopts the committee's recommendation as the basis for its assessment, the institution will make a decision in accordance with the unanimous recommendation.
+If the committee's submits a unanimous recommendation and the University adopts the committee's recommendation as the basis for its assessment, the institution will make a decision in accordance with the unanimous recommendation.

-If the institution finds that there are valid grounds to doubt whether the committee's unanimous recommendation should be used as the basis for its decision, the institution must request further clarification from the committee and, if necessary, appoint two new experts to make individual evaluations of the doctoral work.
-These kinds of additional statements or individual evaluations must be presented to the candidate, who will be given the opportunity to make comments.
+If the institution finds that there are valid grounds to doubt whether the committee's unanimous recommendation should be used as the basis for its decision, the institution must request further clarification from the committee and, if necessary, appoint two new experts to make individual assessments of the doctoral work.
+These types of additional statements or individual assessments must be presented to the candidate, who will be given the opportunity to make comments.

-The institution makes the final decision in the case on the basis of the committee's recommendation and the statements obtained.
+The institution makes the final decision in the case based on the committee's recommendation and the statements obtained.

-Non-unanimous committee decision
+Non-unanimous recommendation

-If the committee submits a non-unanimous recommendation and the University College chooses to adopt the majority's opinion as the basis for its assessment, the institution will make a decision in accordance with the majority's recommendation.
-If the committee's submits a non-unanimous recommendation and the University College chooses to adopt the minority's opinion as the basis for its assessment, the institution may request further clarification from the committee and, if necessary, appoint two new experts to make individual evaluations of the doctoral work.
-These kinds of additional statements or individual evaluations must be presented to the candidate, who will be given the opportunity to make comments.
-If both of the new experts concur with the majority of the evaluation committee in the original report, the committee's recommendation must be followed.
+If the committee submits a non-unanimous recommendation and the University chooses to adopt the majority's opinion as the basis for its assessment, the institution will make a decision in accordance with the majority's recommendation.
+If the committee submits a non-unanimous recommendation and the University chooses to adopt the minority's opinion as the basis for its decision, the institution may request further clarification from the committee and, if necessary, appoint two new experts to make individual assessments of the doctoral work.
+These kinds of additional statements or individual evaluations must be presented to the candidate, who will be given the opportunity to make commendation, the committee's recommendation must be followed.

 The candidate will be informed of the outcome after the statements from new experts have been processed.

-Section 17.
+Section 5-10.
 Application for resubmission

-A doctoral work that has been found not worthy of defence can be resubmitted for evaluation in a revised form no earlier than six (6) months after the University College has made its decision.
-The institution then appoints a new evaluation committee, including at least one of the members of the original committee.
-A doctoral work can only be resubmitted for evaluation once.
-The final deadline for submitting an application for re-evaluation is two (2) years after the institution decided not to approve the original results.
+A doctoral work that has been found not worthy of defence can be resubmitted for assessment in a revised form no earlier than six (6) months after the University has made its decision.
+The institution then appoints a new assessment committee, including at least one of the members of the original committee.
+A doctoral work can only be resubmitted for assessment once.

+The final deadline for submitting an application for resubmission is two (2) years after the institution decided not to approve the original results.

-A candidate who submits a new application for evaluation must state that the work has previously been evaluated and was found not worthy of defence (cf. section 13-2).
+A candidate who submits a new application for assessment must state that the work has previously been assessed and was found not worthy of defence cf. Section 5-2.